 3. The SMF selects two UPFs as the L-PSA UPF and the C-PSA UPF, based on the two retrieved DNAIs.

 4. The SMF initiates a N4 Session Establishment procedure with the selected C-PSA UPF.
 The N4 message contains PDR-1 and FAR-1 defined in the below Table 6.21.2-1 for UL traffic.
 C-PSA UPF performs the session configuration and UL TEID selection.
 During the session configuration, UL TEID (i.e. UL TEID of the tunnel) is used for L-PSA UPF to forward L-DN's UL traffic to C-DN via C-PSA UPF.
+If provided by the AF, the SMF selects one of the tunnelling mechanisms at N6 and establishes the tunnel at N6 towards C-EAS.

-5. The C-PSA UPF responses SMF by sending an N4 Session Establishment Response, including the UL TEID of the C-DN tunnel which is a part of CN tunnel information.
+5. The C-PSA UPF responses SMF by sending an N4 Session Establishment Response, including the UL TEID of the C-DN tunnel which is a part of CN tunnel information, and optionally, sending information about the established N6 tunnel via N4, including the selected tunnelling mechanism at N6, the N6 tunnel endpoint address, and the N6 tunnel specific information if needed.

+6. The SMF responds to the NEF with the received information about the established N6 tunnel, and the NEF forwards the information to the AF.

-6. SMF initiates a N4 Session establishment procedure with the selected L-PSA UPF, to provide UL TEID of the tunnel to L-PSA UPF, as well as PDR-2 and FAR-2 defined in Table 6.21.2-1 for UL traffic.
+7. SMF initiates a N4 Session establishment procedure with the selected L-PSA UPF, to provide UL TEID of the tunnel to L-PSA UPF, as well as PDR-2 and FAR-2 defined in Table 6.21.2-1 for UL traffic.
 L-PSA UPF performs the tunnel configuration and DL TEID of C-DN tunnel/LL-DN tunnel selection.
 During the tunnel configuration, DL TEID of the tunnel is selected for L-PSA UPF to forward UL traffic to C-DN via C-PSA UPF.
+The SMF selects one of the tunnelling mechanisms at N6 provided by the AF and establishes the tunnel at N6 towards L-EAS.

-7. L-PSA UPF provides SMF with the DL TEID of the C-DN tunnel which is a part of CN tunnel information.
+8. L-PSA UPF provides SMF with the DL TEID of the C-DN tunnel which is a part of CN tunnel information.
+And optionally, provides information about the established N6 tunnel via N4, including the selected tunnelling mechanism at N6, the N6 tunnel endpoint address, and the N6 tunnel specific information if needed.

+9. The SMF responds to the NEF with the received information about the established N6 tunnel, and the NEF forwards the information to the AF.

-8. SMF initiates a N4 Session Update procedure with the selected L-PSA UPF and provide PDR-3 and FAR-3 defined in Table 6.21.2-1 for DL traffic.
+10. SMF initiates a N4 Session Update procedure with the selected L-PSA UPF and provide PDR-3 and FAR-3 defined in Table 6.21.2-1 for DL traffic.